Deuteronomy 6–8; 15; 18; 29–30; 34

 “Behold, I am he of whom Moses spake, saying: A prophet shall the Lord your God raise up unto you of your brethren, like unto me; him shall ye hear in all things whatsoever he shall say unto you.
 And it shall come to pass that every soul who will not hear that prophet shall be cut off from among the people.”
 (3 Nephi 20:23.)

-• To help the children see ways in which Moses and Jesus are similar, bring pictures of things Moses did and things Jesus Christ did, and let the children match them.
-For instance, you could bring pictures of Moses and Jesus ordaining others and teaching (see Gospel Art Book, nos.
+• Maybe you could look at pictures of things Moses did and things Jesus Christ did, and let your children match them (see Gospel Art Book, nos.
 15163839).

-Friend May 2003 Article tells of prophets that taught of Jesus Christ
+Friend May 2003 Prophets taught about Jesus Christ

 Gathering Israel